marionettejs/marionette-v3-compat/README.md

 ## Known Issues
-In v2 options passed while instantiating an Application were merged onto the Application.
+- In v2 options passed while instantiating an Application were merged onto the Application.
 This was removed in v3 and not re-implemented here.

-Marionette v3 no longer uses Wreqr.
+- Marionette v3 no longer uses Wreqr.
 This library shims Radio over the Wreqr API.
 If you are using Wreqr directly sharing channels they will not communicate with the Application's channel.

+- Changes to `Marionette.deprecate` are not accounted for.